rkuk/asyncrun/README.md

 # asyncrun
-untils to run multiple async functions or an async functions with multiple parameters concurrently
+utils to run multiple async functions or an async functions with multiple parameters concurrently